hashicorp/consul-replicate/README.md

 Installation
 ------------
-You can download a released `consul-replicate` artifact from [the Consul Replicate release page][Releases] on GitHub.
+You can download a released `consul-replicate` artifact from [the Consul Replicate release page](https://releases.hashicorp.com/consul-replicate/).
 If you wish to compile from source, you will need to have buildtools and [Go][] installed:

 ```shell
 $ git clone https://github.com/hashicorp/consul-replicate.git